Kanye West: Business ventures

 West founded the record label and production company GOOD Music in 2004, in conjunction with Sony BMG, shortly after releasing his debut album, The College Dropout.
 West, alongside then-unknown Ohio singer John Legend and fellow Chicago rapper Common were the label's inaugural artists.
 The label houses artists including West, Big Sean, Pusha T, Teyana Taylor, Yasiin Bey / Mos Def, D'banj and John Legend, and producers including Hudson Mohawke, Q-Tip, Travis Scott, No I.D., Jeff Bhasker, and S1.
 GOOD Music has released ten albums certified gold or higher by the Recording Industry Association of America (RIAA).
 In November 2015, West appointed Pusha T the new president of GOOD Music.

-In August 2008, West revealed plans to open 10 Fatburger restaurants in the Chicago area; the first was set to open in September 2008 in Orland Park.
-The second followed in January 2009, while a third location is yet to be revealed, although the process is being finalized.
-His company, KW Foods LLC, bought the rights to the chain in Chicago.
-Ultimately, in 2009, only two locations actually opened.
-In February 2011, West shut down the Fatburger located in Orland Park.
-Later that year, the remaining Beverly location also was shuttered.
+In August 2008, West revealed plans to open 10 Fatburger restaurants in the Chicago area after his company, KW Foods LLC, bought the rights to the chain in Chicago.
+The first location opened in September 2008 in Orland Park and a second followed in January 2009.
+The Orland Park location closed in early 2011 due to poor sales performance.

 In January 2012, West announced his establishment of the creative content company Donda, named after his late mother.
 In his announcement, West proclaimed that the company would "pick up where Steve Jobs left off"; Donda would operate as a "design company" with a goal to "make products and experiences that people want and can afford".
-In stating Donda's creative philosophy, West articulated the need to "put creatives in a room together with like minds" in order to "simplify and aesthetically improve everything we see, taste, touch, and feel."
+In stating Donda's creative philosophy, West articulated the need to "put creatives in a room together with like minds" in order to "simplify and aesthetically improve everything we see, taste, touch, and feel".
 West is notoriously secretive about the company's operations, maintaining neither an official website nor a social media presence.
 Contemporary critics have noted the consistent minimalistic aesthetic exhibited throughout Donda creative projects.